-- Offer a wide selection of good quality books, fiction and non-fiction hard and paper back, flap books, cloth books, pop-up books, books made by children, magazines, catalogues, recipe books, recorded stories. - Story props (objects), puppets, story sacks, picture cards.
-For example, if The Three Little Pigs is book of the week provide small world pigs, small bricks, sticks and straw and some information books on pigs and wolves. - Create story puppets by using characters from the story (drawn or printed), laminate and attach to lolly sticks or make sock puppets. - Change books regularly to maintain interest and support topics. - Add a puppet theatre.
+- •Offer a wide selection of good quality books, fiction and nonfiction, hard and paper back, flap books, cloth books, pop-up books, books made by children, magazines, catalogues, recipe books, recorded stories. - •Story props (objects), puppets, story sacks, picture cards.
+For example, if The Three Little Pigs is the book of the week provide small world pigs, small bricks, sticks and straw and some information books on pigs and wolves. - •Create story puppets by using characters from the story (drawn or printed), laminate and attach to lolly sticks or make sock puppets. - •Change books regularly to maintain interest and support learning and children's interests. - •Add a puppet theatre.
 This could be made from a large cardboard box with the children.